 9.6.35.8 Link Enablement Notification frame format

 The Link Enablement Notification frame is an Action frame of category Protected EHT.
-An AP affiliated with an AP MLD uses the Link Enablement Notification frame to notify a new link enablement or disablement, using a TID-to-link mapping, with one or more associated non-AP MLD(s) which have a setup link with the AP MLD.
+An AP affiliated with an AP MLD uses the Link Enablement Notification frame to notify one or more new link enablement or disablement, using a TID-to-link mapping, with one or more associated non-AP MLD(s) which have setup link(s) with the AP MLD.
 The Action field of the Link Enablement Notification frame contains the information shown in Table 9-526w (Link Enablement Notification frame Action field format).